caretak3r/aws-security-cert-service-notes/README.md

     + Configuration changes sent to 'delivery channel' - S3 bucket & SNS topic
     + Console provides a timeline view of configuration changes
     + AWSConfigRole is the managed audit role; also needs permisisons for the SNS topic & S3 bucket.
+    + `approved-amis-by-id` to report non-compliant AMIs being used (send CloudWatch alarm notification)
+    + Trigger SSM Automation Documents based on rules to remediate some resource
     * Rules
         + Continuously evaluate configs against rules
         + Retrospective and non-enforcing